Wat Phanan Choeng

 Wat Phanan Choeng (วัดพนัญเชิง; pronunciation) is a Buddhist temple in the city of Ayutthaya, Thailand, on the east bank of the Chao Phraya River at the south-eastern side of the confluence of the Chao Phraya and Pa Sak rivers.

 Today, as part of the Ayutthaya Historical Park, the temple is a popular tourist attraction.

 History

 Founding

-Built in 1324, some 27 years before the city of Ayutthaya was officially founded, the temple must have been partly connected to early settlements in the area.
-These notably allegedly included a 200-strong refugee community from Song dynasty China.
+Built in 1324, some 27 years before the city of Ayutthaya was officially founded, the temple must have been partly connected to early settlements in the area, which are said to have included a refugee community of about two hundred people from Song dynasty China.
+Those refugees reached the gulf in 1282, and the Chinese court sent a mission to Xiān to recover them; a Song official took refuge there himself in the following year, which Chris Baker and Pasuk Phongpaichit read as showing that the place was already known as a haven.